Follow TV Tropes

 • The bone monster Skelldon in episode 30 is an interesting case, in that while it did revive, it was only in the form of its old skeleton and not in flesh.

 • Big Brother Mentor: Although loud and boisterous, the new Science Guard Party captain Daisuke Gondo has a big brother-like presence to his team members while still maintaining his authority as a leader.
-The team members are likewise accept him as their leader after an episode long of their initial rocky start.
+The team members likewise accept him as their leader after an episode long initial rocky start.

 • By the Power of Grayskull!: Hikari has no announcement before transforming into Joneus, but he develops one starting from episode 21, shouting "Ultra Change"!